kglw-dot-net/phase1/setlists/_posts/2017-06-13-concorde-2-brighton-england.md

 17. Cellophane

 18. Am I in Heaven?

-    (Stu crowd surfed out of the venue and into the sea, while the band continued to play)
+Note: During final song Stu crowd surfed out of the venue and into the sea, while the band
+    continued to play.